-Last Updated on May 8, 2023 by Emmanuel
+Last Updated on February 13, 2024 by Emmanuel

 Hold resistance bands in both hands and place them around your shoulders to perform squat exercises.

-- If you use a resistance band, attach it to a sturdy object at about hip height to kick back with the equipment.
+If you use a resistance band, attach it to a sturdy object at about hip height to kick back with the equipment.

 - Keeping your upper body still, extend your leg behind you and contract your glutes.

-Mix side lunges with resistance bands to your practice to vary your workout routines,
+Side Lunges tone hips and legs; you can do them with or without equipment.
+Mix side lunges with resistance bands to your practice to vary your workout routines.

 Stand on one bar with your feet shoulder-width apart to perform a side lunge with resistance bands.